tikv/tikv/fuzz/README.md

 cargo install afl
 ```

-Seed files should be placed in the `fuzz/fuzzer-afl/seeds/{target}/` directory, where `target` is the fuzz target name.

-If no seed file provided, `fuzz/fuzzer-afl/seeds/default/` will be used as seeds.

 For more details, see [the fuzz.rs book](https://fuzz.rs/book/afl/setup.html).

+### Seeds(optional)

+Proper seeds can make fuzzing faster, seed files for a specific target should be placed in the `fuzz/common/seeds/{target}/` directory, where `target` is the fuzz target name.

+If no seed file provided for the given target, `fuzz/common/seeds/default/` will be used as seeds.

 ## Usage